Chapter 12 Dates and Times

 ## [1] "0097-06-26" "1997-06-26" "2068-06-26" "1969-06-26"

-This shows by default if you only specify the year using two digits, lubridate will try to do something clever.
+The example above does show by default if you only specify the year using two digits, lubridate will try to do something clever.
 It will default to either a 19XX or 20XX and it picks whichever is the closer date.
-This illustrates that you should ALWAYS fully specify the year using four digits.
+In general, this illustrates that you should always fully specify the year using four digits representation.

 ymd(20090110)